kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 The structure of the folder looks as follows:

 ```
-├── helpers # This directory contains helpers scripts used by pipeline jobs.
+├── helpers # This directory contains helper scripts used by pipeline jobs.
-├── kyma-gke-integration.sh # The purpose of this script is to install and test Kyma on real GKE cluster.
+├── kyma-gke-integration.sh # This script installs and tests Kyma on a real GKE cluster.
-├── kyma-gke-nightly.sh # The purpose of this script is to create from master branch a long-lived GKE cluster.
-This cluster should be recreated once per day.
+├── kyma-gke-nightly.sh # This script creates a long-lived GKE cluster from the master branch.
+This cluster should be recreated once a day.
-└── kyma-gke-upgrade.sh # The purpose of this script is to install last Kyma release on GKE cluster, upgrade it with current changes from master/PR/release branch and trigger Kyma testing script.
+└── kyma-gke-upgrade.sh # This script installs the last Kyma release on a GKE cluster and upgrades it with current changes from the PR, master, or release branch.
+It also triggers the Kyma testing script.
 ```

 The scripts at the root of the `cluster-integration` directory are used for Prow pipelines.
 The pipeline uses a toolset from the `Bootstrap` image defined in this repository.